paylogic/developer.paylogic.com/content/articles/settei.rst

 the group name is compulsory as it helps :code:`settei` to identify only entry points useful for it and iterate through them.

-Each environment name inside a group must be unique.
+Each environment name inside a group must be ``unique``.
 In our example, in the group :code:`settings_application_name` there should only be one environment named :code:`default` and only one named :code:`local`.
-If we specify environments with the same name inside a group, then a :code:`DuplicateEntryPoint` exception will be raised.
-This exception is used to avoid cases of scripts ``borrowing`` settings from each other.
 However, we can specify same environment names that belong to different groups.
+If we specify environments with the same name inside one group, then a :code:`DuplicateEntryPoint` exception will be raised.
+This exception is used to avoid cases of scripts borrowing settings from each other.
+For example, lets assume that in the previous example we specified the ``default`` environemnt twice.
+It would not be clear from which file (default_settings.py or local_settings.py) we would read settings.

 Example Usage
 #############